KUDO Terms & Conditions of Service

 As regards to Third-Party Products, the applicable third-party providers are the owners of all right, title, and interest, including all intellectual property rights, in and to the Third-Party Products.

-Customer hereby grants to Provider a non-exclusive, royalty-free, worldwide license during the Term of this Agreement and for a period of one (1) year thereafter, to reproduce, distribute, and otherwise use, transmit and display the Customer Data and perform all acts
+Customer hereby grants to Provider a non-exclusive, royalty-free, worldwide license during the Term of this Agreement and for a period of thirty (30) days thereafter, to reproduce, distribute, and otherwise use, transmit and display the Customer Data and perform all acts with respect to the Customer Data limited to what may be necessary for Provider to provide the Services to Customer.

-If such a claim is made or appears possible, Customer agrees to permit Provider, at Provider’s sole discretion, to (a) modify or replace the Services, or component or part thereof, to make it non-infringing, or (b) obtain the right for Customer to continue use.
-If Provider determines that neither alternative is reasonably available, Provider may terminate
+If such a claim is made against Provider’s Services or appears possible, Customer agrees to permit Provider, at Provider’s sole discretion, to (a) modify or replace the Services, or component or part thereof, to make it non-infringing, or (b) obtain the right for Customer to continue use.
+If Provider determines that neither alternative is reasonably available, Provider may terminate Customer’s Order, in its entirety or with respect to the affected Services, and refund to Customer any prepaid Fees covering the remainder of the Order Term.

 These provisions will not apply to the extent that the alleged infringement arises from: (i) use of Services by Customer in combination with equipment or software not supplied by Provider, where the Services itself would not be infringing; (ii) Customer’s breach of this Agreement; (iii) Customer Data; or (iv) Third-Party Products.

-9. Customer Warranties, Provider Warranty Disclaimer and Limitation of Liability
+9. Warranties and Limitation of Liability

-which would prevent or make unlawful Customer’s acceptance of the terms set forth in this Agreement or Customer’s performance hereunder; and (iii) Customer’s acceptance of the terms of this Agreement and the performance of Customer’s obligations hereunder do not and will not (with the passage of time) conflict with or constitute a breach or default of any contract, agreement or understanding, oral or written, to which Customer is a party or by which Customer is bound.
+9.1.
+Warranties.
+Each Party warrants and represents that: (i) its signatory below has the power and authority to enter into this Agreement; and (ii) it’s acceptance of the terms of this Agreement and the performance of obligations hereunder do not and will not (with the passage of time) conflict with or constitute a breach or default of any contract or understanding, oral or written, to which it is a party or by which it is bound.

 Provider does not control what materials are uploaded by Customer or Authorized Users who use the Services.
 Accordingly, Provider cannot warrant that such uploaded materials are free of viruses, trojan horses, worms, or any other forms of harmful code.
-Additionally, Provider cannot warrant that any uploaded materials were done so lawfully in accordance with US and international copyright laws, or other laws relating to author’s rights.
+Additionally, Provider cannot warrant that any uploaded materials were done so lawfully in accordance with copyright laws, or other laws relating to author’s rights.

 9.3.
 Limitation of Liability.
 To the maximum extent permitted under applicable law, neither Party shall have any liability to the other Party for any lost profits or revenues, replacement cost, or for any indirect, special, incidental, consequential, cover or punitive damages however caused, whether in contract, tort or under any other theory of liability, and whether or not the Party has been advised of the possibility of such damages.